JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 - julia does not check if ```make_sound``` exists for all animals.
 May result in `MethodError`.
 Responsibility of a programmer.
     - define ```make_sound(A::AbstractAnimal)```

-So far, the polymorphism coincides for OOP and julia becuase the method had only one argument => single argument dispatch.
+So far, the polymorphism coincides for OOP and julia because the method had only one argument => single argument dispatch.

 Multiple dispatch is an *extension* of the classical first-argument-polymorphism of OOP, to all-argument polymorphism.